 William Booth the founder of the Salvation Army had a vision where he died and went to heaven.
 In heaven he was greeted by a number of people that asked him whether he had told their relatives about Jesus.
 When he said that he had not, they walked away saddened.
-He then saw Jesus approaching him with a group of people whom he realised were heros of the faith.
+He then saw Jesus approaching him with a group of people whom he realized were the heroes of the faith.
 These were those who accomplished great things on earth and who were now enjoying a wonderful relationship with Jesus in heaven.

 When Jesus walked up to him, he noticed that He was not smiling but had a sad expression of His face.
 Jesus told him that he had made it to heaven, but would not feel at home there because he had not totally followed Him on earth.
 Jesus then said to him that he could go back to earth and gave him another opportunity to make an eternal investment with his life.
 He returned to earth and started the Salvation Army, which led thousands of people to Christ.
 For the remainder of his life, he lived a life of total commitment to Jesus and became a zealous soul winner.